annapamma/vue-heatmap-tutorial/README.md

 ## Optional: Exploring Data Binding

-Open the JavaScript console, and enter `app` to see your instance of Vue.
+Open the JavaScript console in your browser (Cmd + Option + J on a Mac or Cmd +Shift + J on Windows), and enter `app` to see your instance of Vue.
 Enter `app.message` to see your custom message.

 ![Webpage with white background and "Hello from Vue" in black letters and JavaScript console with app and app.message that reads "Hello from Vue"](images/step-3.png)

-In your console, reset `app.message` to a new message.
+In your console, reassign `app.message` to a new message.
 The text on your webpage should change to the new message.

 ![Webpage with white background and "How are vue doing?" in black letters and JavaScript console with app and app.message that reads "How are Vue doing?"](images/step-4.png)